rob-myers/rob-myers.github.io/docs/plan.md

 ### TODO

+- Behaviour tree diffing
+  - Render tree with `preact.render` and `htm`
+  - Investigate diffing on reinvoke `preact.render` (same el, different tree).

 - Move helpers into functions
 - Auto-load helpers
 - Remove `stage.root`

+- Prefer to create modules at runtime using blob urls
+  > Seem to recall there's no module garbage collection, but so what

 - eliminate `Geom` and `geom.service`
   > use `earcut`, `GeoJsonPolygon` and `polycutting` directly